tahaemara/yolo-custom-object-detector/docker/README.md

-# Docker Image for Darknet, OpenCV, and CUDA.
+# Docker Image for Darknet, OpenCV 3.3, and CUDA.

 Dockerfile to build a docker image contain Darknet, OPENCV, and CUDA.
 Both Darknet and Opencv were compiled with CUDA.